 Well, I shove my glove in the face of familial love, albeit I do so with a dove from above.
 Our family model is not only outmoded and failing on its own terms (the production of well-adjusted people), it is causing untold needless suffering.
 I felt jealous when I read about a South American tribe in National Geographic that collectively takes care of children and collectively sleeps in a hut.
 Incidentally, they don’t go in for 8 hour shifts of sleep like we do, but intermittently nap as and when they need it.
 That strikes me as a much better and healthier system than our (too-big-to-fail) model.

-My favoured solution, if you can afford it, is to be together as a couple, have children if you want them, but live separately.
+My favoured solution, if you can afford it, is to be together as a couple, have children if you must, but live separately.
 That way, your binary partner and children will only see the best of you because you would be the best of you, not the emotionally drained, resentful, frustrated crank that is the average married person.

 I used to teach writing.
 One of my students memorably wrote in an essay: “Marriage is the leading cause of divorce.”
-I chuckled at the time but there is a certain logic to it: the institution of marriage is so contrary to human nature that divorce is not the tragedy we make it out to be but a logical, even (unconsciously) desired denouement.
+I chuckled at the time but there is a lovely logic to it: the institution of marriage is so contrary to human nature that divorce is not the tragedy we make it out to be but a logical, even (unconsciously) desired denouement.